p85

 In doing so we'll each find our ways to morph from one style to another.
 Make folk melodies into jazz songs an vice versa, add a bit of blues wherever and whenever, opening up new potentials of the artistic 'mix and match.'

 For example, traditional Americana folk music rarely if ever features any sort of true chromaticism.
 While on the other end of our style spectrum, the jazzers often embrace a full range of half step motions from either direction, thus utilizing all of our 12 tones as upper and lower neighbors.
-Examine the general number of melody pitches grouped by musical style.
+Please examine the general number of melody pitches grouped by musical style.
 Example 2.

 total # of pitches